paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 <a id="section-2164"></a>
 ## § 2164.
 Officers considered for removal; retirement or discharge; separation benefits
-**(a)** At any time during proceedings under section 2159 or 2160 of this title, and before the removal of an officer, the Secretary may grant a request—
+**(a)** At any time during proceedings under [section 2159 of this title](./chapter-021-personnel-officers.md#section-2159), and before the removal of an officer, the Secretary may grant a request—

 (1) for voluntary retirement, if the officer is otherwise qualified therefor; or